A Complete Guide to Preventing Periodontal Disease in Dogs

 Ideally, aim to brush your dog's teeth at least two to three times a week.
 Daily brushing is even more beneficial for their dental health, as long as your dog doesn’t have sensitive gums or weakened enamel.

-If you’re unsure of how often your dog needs to brush, your veterinarian can help you decide based on health history.
+If you’re unsure of how often your dog needs to brush, your veterinarian can help you decide based on their health history.

 Q: What causes black spots on my dog's gums?

 Black spots on a dog's gums could indicate melanoma or other oral health issues.
-It's important to have your veterinarian examine your dog in-person to determine the cause and determine appropriate treatment.
+It's important to have your veterinarian examine your dog in person to determine the cause and determine appropriate treatment.

 Sometimes, dogs’ gums may change color or darken with age, or may naturally present as dark or black based on their breed.
 Dog breeds like German Shepherds, Newfoundlands, and Rottweilers can all have black gums or purple gums with black spots.
 If you’re unsure about what’s normal for your dog, have a conversation with your veterinarian for more insight!